 Nobody’s perfect.
 It’s true.
 But all of us — especially those of us in the tech industry — can start taking real steps to improve the environment that exists for women in the workplace.
 Often, this means tucking into an extra-large slice of humble pie and seeing our weaknesses with clear eyes.

 Google, as we noted earlier, is a good example of this.
-The tech giant is no stranger to the gender gap: its workforce is only comprised of 30 percent females and 79 percent of its leadership is male.
-And just recently, the company faced lawsuits from former female employees who alleged the tech giant enacted systemic pay discrimination and the denial of promotions and other growth opportunities.
+The tech giant is no stranger to the gender gap: its workforce is only comprised of 30% females and 79% of its leadership is male.
+The company also faced lawsuits from former female employees who alleged the tech giant enacted systemic pay discrimination and the denial of promotions and other growth opportunities.
 Yikes.

 Since the release of these statistics and the litigation news, however, Google has made strides to improve their numbers and their work culture.
 In 2014, it announced a $50 million investment in programs that would help spark girls’ interest in STEM education, including a “Made With Code” campaign and partnerships with Girls Who Code, Black Girls Code, and the Girl Scouts of America.
 Another huge step: they’ve launched Women Techmakers, a membership initiative designed not only to empower women but to provide them with community and resources (like scholarships!).

 Here’s an idea: talk about the issues.
 Address your current situation.
-A study showed that while 82 percent of men in startups thought their companies spent the “right amount of time” addressing diversity, nearly half of women — 40 percent — disagreed, saying “not enough time was devoted.”
+A study showed that while 82% of men in startups thought their companies spent the “right amount of time” addressing diversity, nearly half of women — 40% — disagreed, saying “not enough time was devoted.”

 “Companies must commit to diversity as a core value,” says Welson-Rossman.
 “And, once they do they must provide appropriate levels of support through training and mentorship programs to help new technologists grow and thrive.”